ha5dzs/nyuad-aprs-server/README.md

 Telemetry doesn't seem to work, will need to look into it.

+### Environment variables

+A lof of stuff seems to be hard-coded.
+I made the environment variable `INSTALLROOT` and set it to `/opt/trackdirect`.
+I needed to update all relevant scripts everywhere.
+I use this to navigate with respect to the installation directory.
+This way, I no longer need to run it as a standard user.

+I overwrite `PYTHONPATH` so I can load the trackdirect module.
+I do not append to it.
+Keep this in mind if you are using some custom Python stuff.

 #### TCP ports used

 * 80 for the website :)